 When you become too ambitious, but you don’t have steps to break it down, then it’s like you are trying to boil the ocean.

 Even if you literally try to boil the ocean, and you break it into steps, you and your next 50 generations can’t complete it.
 So this means that even some ambitions, when broken down into steps and processes, can still be unrealistic and not achieved.

-One of the end result of trying to boil the ocean?
+One of the end results of trying to boil the ocean?

 So, if you have been experiencing extreme physical fatigue, because you are trying to chase your ambitions, and it’s not even getting better, then you need to recheck your ambitions.
 You need to recheck your goals.

 I needed to sit down and think hard because it got to a time that I wasn’t chasing my ambitions anymore.
 I was punishing myself, and I didn’t even realize it fast.